 We performed a comparison between Oracle Exadata and Teradata Cloud Data Warehouse based on real PeerSpot user reviews.

-Find out in this report how the two Data Warehouse solutions compare in terms of features, pricing, service and support, easy of deployment, and ROI."A very stable solution, which we have hardly any problems with."
+Find out in this report how the two Data Warehouse solutions compare in terms of features, pricing, service and support, easy of deployment, and ROI."It is the best solution for OLTP and data warehousing."

 "The cloud is ten times better than physical hardware; it is more cost-effective and the upgrade process is ten times easier."